Adventuresmith/dart-dice-parser/README.md

     * `1D66` -- roll `1` D66, aka `1d6*10 + 1d6`
         * **_NOTE_**: you _must_ use uppercase `D66`, lowercase `d66` will be interpreted as a 66-sided die
     * `2d[2,3,5,7]`-- roll 2 dice with values `[2,3,5,7]`
+    * `4d6p` -- penetrating dice.
+Similar to exploding, and -1 is added for each subsequent reroll.
+      * `1d20p6`, `1d100p20` -- HackMaster rules say a d20 penetrates with d6s, and a d100 penetrates with d20s

 * exploding dice
     * `4d6!` -- roll `4` `6`-sided dice, explode if max (`6`) is rolled (re-roll and include in results)